CNN News Central: History

 In January 2023, as part of changes to CNN's programming instituted by new president Chris Licht, it was announced that the network planned to re-launch its daytime rolling news blocks with a new format.
 On March 1, 2023, it was announced that the programs would be titled CNN News Central, with its morning edition from New York premiering on April 3, 2023, and an afternoon edition anchored from Washington premiering on April 17, 2023.

-News Central features teams of anchors that are present throughout their respective block (rather than having blocks hosted by solo anchors throughout the day, as with its predecessor CNN Newsroom, and the competing dayside blocks America's Newsroom and MSNBC Reports on Fox News and MSNBC respectively).
+News Central features teams of anchors that are present throughout their respective block (rather than having blocks hosted by solo anchors throughout the day, as with its predecessor CNN Newsroom, and the competing dayside blocks America's Newsroom and MS NOW Reports on Fox News and MS NOW respectively).
 Its presentation utilizes a "visual-first" approach influenced by CNN special event coverage such as elections, including the extensive use of infographics on video walls in the studio to highlight key points and imagery related to the story being discussed.

 On August 14, 2023, CNN announced that the 3 p.m.
 ET hour of News Central would be replaced by a new program, The Bulletin with Pamela Brown.
 In September 2023, Jim Sciutto moved to CNN Newsroom on CNN Max.

 On February 26, 2024, the morning edition of News Central was moved up from 9 a.m. to 7 a.m. due to the cancellation of CNN This Morning, and is simulcast on sister network HLN (due to contractual obligations regarding HLN's news content).

-Backflip Incident

-On July 24, 2025, Robert Anthony Cruz (Coach Rac), who is a member of the baseball team Savannah Bananas went on News Central for an interview with John Berman and Kate Bolduan.
-Coming back from a commercial break, Cruz attempted a backflip and fell directly on his face.
-During the attempt, Bolduan can be heard exclaiming, "Oh Jesus."
-Bouldan and Berman, despite this, continued with the news segment, visibly shocked.
-Berman after a break let viewers know Cruz was ok and that his backflip "Only adds to the legend of the Savannah Bananas".
-This moment went viral on social media.
-Cruz explained on TikTok that he wanted to continue the interview after the fall but due to him bleeding on his shirt from the fall, he was unable to.